-- ensure students sit mock exams in exam conditions and that these are retained, either digitally or physically - aim to complete assessments in the first half of the academic year where possible - plan assessment opportunities to gather evidence of student performance in line with their usual assessment approaches - provide assessment content, similar to that which students would expect in their summer exams, and across the assessment objectives for the qualification - plan for total assessment time that does not normally exceed the total time students would spend taking exams/non-exam assessment for the relevant qualification - provide assessments that are similar to full or parts of the exam papers students are preparing to take next summer, based on exam board materials as far as possible - continue to allow private candidates to register with them in the usual way - apply the same reasonable adjustments for disabled students as would be made for summer assessments, retaining records of the adjustments and the reasons for them - record any special consideration issues (such as illness or family bereavement) so that these can be taken into account when determining a grade, if necessary - make it clear to students that it is expected that exams and formal assessments will go ahead as planned - make it clear to students that any assessment evidence collected and retained will be used to determine grades only in the unlikely situation that exams and formal assessment could not go ahead - make it clear to students, before they take any assessment, whether their performance in the assessment would be used as part of evidence to determine a grade for them if exams cannot go ahead as planned - ensure that students are assessed under exam-like conditions wherever possible i.e. supervised, working independently, under timed conditions etc.
+- ensure students sit mock (PPE) exams in exam conditions and that these are retained, either digitally or physically - aim to complete assessments in the first half of the academic year where possible - plan assessment opportunities to gather evidence of student performance in line with their usual assessment approaches - provide assessment content, similar to that which students would expect in their summer exams, and across the assessment objectives for the qualification - plan for total assessment time that does not normally exceed the total time students would spend taking exams/non-exam assessment for the relevant qualification - provide assessments that are similar to full or parts of the exam papers students are preparing to take next summer, based on exam board materials as far as possible - continue to allow private candidates to register with them in the usual way, and provide them with the opportunity to sit mock (PPE) exams the same as internal candidates - apply the same reasonable adjustments for disabled students as would be made for summer assessments, retaining records of the adjustments and the reasons for them - record any special consideration issues (such as illness or family bereavement) so that these can be taken into account when determining a grade, if necessary - make it clear to students that it is expected that exams and formal assessments will go ahead as planned - make it clear to students that any assessment evidence collected and retained will be used to determine grades only in the unlikely situation that exams and formal assessment could not go ahead - make it clear to students, before they take any assessment, whether their performance in the assessment would be used as part of evidence to determine a grade for them if exams cannot go ahead as planned - ensure that students are assessed under exam-like conditions wherever possible i.e. supervised, working independently, under timed conditions etc.